Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Coolah, placing the area among the bottom 25% of areas assessed nationally

-Coolah has seen minimal construction activity with an average of 2 new dwellings approved annually over the past five years (2016 to 2020 inclusive), totalling 14 approvals.
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It's important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Coolah has seen minimal construction activity with two new dwellings approved annually over the past five years, totalling 13.
+This low level of development is typical in rural areas due to modest housing needs and limited construction activity influenced by local demand and infrastructure capacity.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics.

-Coolah shows less construction activity than Rest of NSW and this activity level is below national patterns.
-New development consists of 50% detached houses and 50% townhouses or apartments, marking a significant shift from existing housing patterns which are currently 96% houses.
-This trend may be due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
-With around 254 people per dwelling approval, Coolah shows signs of a developing market.
-However, with population expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+Coolah's construction activity is considerably lower than that of Rest of NSW and below national averages.
+New developments consist of 50% detached houses and 50% townhouses or apartments, marking a shift from the current housing pattern of 96% houses.
+This trend may indicate decreasing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+With approximately 282 people per dwelling approval, Coolah's market is developing.
+Given the expected stable or declining population, housing pressure in Coolah should remain relatively low, potentially presenting buying opportunities.

 With population expected to remain stable or decline, Coolah should see reduced pressure on housing, potentially creating opportunities for buyers.